EMXC-Skiing/massnordic-web/index.md

 - Any high-school athlete (grade 9-12) living or going to school in MA is eligible for EHS Championships.
 -  Only athletes who have registered for the MA Nordic Cup are considered for team selection.

-## Mass Nordic Cup
+## MA Nordic Cup

-The Mass Nordic Cup is the primary means of qualifying for a championship team.
+The MA Nordic Cup is the primary means of qualifying for a championship team.
 It is held on a single day annually in late January and includes both skate and classic races.
-Outside of extenuating circumstances such as illness or injury, athletes attempting to qualify for a championship team are expected to race in the Mass Nordic Cup.
+Outside of extenuating circumstances such as illness or injury, athletes attempting to qualify for a championship team are expected to race in the MA Nordic Cup.

 ## About Mass Nordic